-In February 2018 and March 2018 the Company received \$694,707 in bridge loans from insiders and certain shareholders.
+During the first quarter of 2018 the Company received \$694,707 and a further \$121,033 during the second quarter in bridge loans from insiders and certain shareholders.
 The bridge loans are unsecured and have a term of one year.
-Interest rates range from 0% to 8% with interest payable at the end of the one-year term.
+Interest rates range from 0% to 8% with interest paid in equal monthly payments of \$5,000 per month.